 To find out more about it, I went down to the Soho Hotel to talk with Alex.

-The trailer for We Steal Secrets: The Story of WikiLeaks.
+We Steal Secrets: The Story of WikiLeaks.

 VICE: Hey, Alex.
 How easy was it to separate Assange from WikiLeaks?